The short story

 Both the Satanic Pentagram and the Sigil of Baphomet are anti-Christian symbols created in opposition to Christianity.
 These symbols claim to promote freedom.
 Ironically, the universe prescribed by these symbols leads to less freedom, "liberating" man by reducing him to an animal.

 Most people know the famous story of the apple falling on Isaac Newton’s head, inspiring him to articulate the law of gravity.
 But most people don’t know that the Apple logo, released in the 1976, originally depicted this very scene, before it was updated in 1977 to the familiar image of an apple with a bite taken out of it.
-Yet the idea of an apple as a symbol for knowledge remained, for of course the apple with a bite references the story of the forbidden fruit in the garden of Eden.
-Although there are various practical explanations offered as to why the apple logo has a bite out of it – such as to prevent it from being confused visually with a cherry or a tomato – the symbolism of the icon remains, regardless of what the creators say about their intentions.
+Yet the idea of an apple as a symbol for knowledge remained, for of course the bitten apple references the story of the forbidden fruit in the garden of Eden.
+Although Apple has offered various practical explanations as to why the apple in their logo has a bite out of it—such as to prevent it from being confused visually with a cherry or a tomato—the symbolism of the logo remains.

-Symbols are like this.
-They have a life of their own in that they connect the world of meaning and spiritual content to the world of physicality, embodying the spiritual in the physical.
+Symbols have a life of their own in that they connect the world of meaning to the physical world, embodying the spiritual in the physical.
 All throughout human history, symbols and icons have been used to instantiate ideas, ground meaning, and make statements about the nature of reality.

-One of the most ominous symbols in the modern west is what’s called the “Satanic Pentagram”.
-It’s a symbol that’s become so associated with evil, magic, and the devil that many Westerners have become wary of any five-pointed geometric shape.
-But what is really going on with the so-called “satanic star”?
+One of the most ominous symbols in the modern world is what’s called the “Satanic Pentagram.”
+It’s a symbol that has become so associated with evil, magic, and the devil that many people have become wary of any five-pointed geometric shape.
+But what is really going on with the so-called “satanic star?”

 What is the Satanic Pentagram?

-The pentagram has been an enduring symbol across a variety of religions and philosophical movements throughout history, most of the time in a positive context.
-It was a symbol used by ancient near-eastern deities like Ishtar or Marduk.
+The pentagram has been an enduring symbol across a variety of religions and philosophical movements throughout history, often in a positive context.
+It was a symbol associated with ancient near-eastern deities like Ishtar or Marduk.
 It was used in the Liangzhu culture of China to represent the interaction between the five traditional Chinese elements (fire, water, air, wood, and metal).
 It was even used as a symbol for Jerusalem by Jews in the fourth century B.C., since “Jerusalem” is spelled in Hebrew with five letters.
 From a purely mathematical perspective, the pentagram is an interesting shape.
 For example, the four different line lengths that make up the pentagram exist in a golden ratio to one another.
 How then did the pentagram become associated with evil and with the church of Satan?

 The pentagram: a traditional symbol of good